-Community Funds (also known as Field of Interest Funds) support work in a chosen area of concern, such as education or the environment.
+Community Funds support work in a chosen area of concern, such as education or the environment.
 These funds are often endowed and address pressing community needs in the area of greatest priority to the donor.
-BCF’s board of directors determine the grant recipients from the Community Funds based on applications submitted during BCF's grant cycle.
+BCF’s Board of Directors determine the grant recipients based on applications submitted during BCF’s grant cycle.

 Scholarship Funds support those who want to pursue education, including but not limited to high school graduates pursuing a college degree, young musicians seeking assistance with additional training, or students who need vocational training to enter or return to the work force.
-A subset of our scholarship fund group is the ROTC Scholarships.
-These named scholarship funds support ROTC students in completing their programs and pursuing their commission in military service.
-The ROTC Scholarship funds are often named in honor or memory of those who have served in the military.
-Our scholarship funds are often endowed funds.
+Scholarship Funds are often endowed, supporting local students in perpetuity.

 Donor Advised Funds

 Donor Advised Funds enable donors to be actively involved in promoting their personal philanthropic vision.
 Donor advised funds are especially useful for donors who want to take a charitable deduction one year and spread charitable giving into the community over future years.
 Many donors choose to set up a donor advised fund rather than commit valuable grant dollars to the administration and taxation of a private foundation.
 Since the donor retains an advisory capacity in making grants from the fund, specific tax code provisions must be followed.

 Agency Funds are endowed funds established by local charities to support their future operations.
 BCF holds and invests the assets, providing responsible and professional fund management.
 Distributions from the fund are granted back to the agency to be used at the discretion of its governing board.